mcci-catena/model4905-indoor-sap-flow/README.md

 Port 2 controls rejoins.
 The message is two bytes, and specifies the number of seconds (big endian) to wait before rejoining.
 While waiting to rejoin, uplinks will not be initiated.

 Port 3 controls reboots.
 The message is two bytes, and specifies the number of seconds (big endian) to wait before rejoining.
 While waiting to reboot, uplinks will not be initiated.

+## Firmware update in field

+This is a bit tricky, because an ST-LINK V2 doesn't like it when the operating voltage is 3V.
+The secret is to force 3.3V mode with a jumper.

+1. Jumper JP1-1 to JP1-2 (tying EN to Vbat).
+On early assemblies, this must be done with a clip-lead.
+On later units, there are posts in both positions, and you need only push on a jumper.

+2. Attach the STLINK V2 as normal for 4612 debugging and firmward download.